miyako/onnx-genai/index.md

 #### Abstract

 [**ONNX** (Open Neural Network eXchange)](https://github.com/onnx/onnx) is an open-source standard to represent machine learning models.
-Unlike the GGUF format which requires an inference engine designed for every model architecture and hardware optimisation engineered for every chip architecture, ONNX is **framework agnostic** because the model file contains the **computation graph of the neural network**.
+It allows models trained in one framework (e.g. PyTorch) to be used in another framework (e.g. TensorFlow) with native hardware accelaration (NVIDIA, AMD, Intel, Apple Silicon, Qualcomm).

+The ONNX Runtime does not need to be updated in order to understand and support new model architectures.
+The architecture is effectively encoded in the ONNX graph itself (you do need to design an exporter for each new model architecture).

 #### Usage